 Distributions are currently held in our drive-thru in the Center's parking lot to reduce the risk of COVID-19 infection.

 We offer three levels of free English Language Learning classes for anyone for which English is not their primary language.
 New students are tested to identify their skill level, then they progress through the program at their own speed.
 Our instructors are highly skilled and dedicated to teaching English and basic American culture.
-Classes are held Monday through Friday between 10 a.m. and noon.
+Classes are held Monday through Friday between 9 and 11 a.m.

 Preventative measures have been put in place to reduce the risk of COVID-19, including social distancing, face mask requirements and daily screenings.
 Enrollment is currently limited.
 Contact us at email@example.com for more information.